SenseNet/sn-client/packages/sn-redux/README.md

 npm install --save sn-redux
 ```

-Create your sense NET portal Repository to use.
+Create your sensenet ECM portal Repository to use.
 You can configure your Store to use this repository, when calling Store.ConfigureStore

 ```ts
 import { Repository } from 'sn-client-js';